Skip to content

 How can you improve your blood pressure

-You can improve your blood pressure and reduce your risk of heart disease by making healthy lifestyle changes.
+You can improve your blood pressure and reduce your risk of heart problems by making healthy lifestyle changes.

 Here are a few lifestyle habits that can keep your blood pressure in a healthy range.